-Prashar Lake Trek is an untouched secret in the Himalayas with enchanting beauty and a charming trail.
+Prashar Lake Trek is an untouched secret in the Himalayas with enchanting beauty and a beautiful trail.
 Nestled in the bowl-shaped valley of the Dhauladhar range, Prashar lake trek takes you through thick forests with views of snow-capped mountains, making it a real gem of a place in the Himachal Pradesh.

 A short duration trek, it is a perfect fit into your long weekend plans & wanderlust fix.
 The views at night, beside the lake, are breath-taking and will make your expedition so much more meaningful.

 Easily contestable, however, would be your morning the next day.
 There is something so special about sunrise in the Himalayas, with untouched exquisiteness all around, being lit up with the first rays of the sun.
 And, to imagine you can fit all of this into an extended weekend is pure delight!

 |Duration of the trek||2 Days|

 |Best Time for the trek||January & February for snow, rest open always|